Part III : Explaining metaphysics

 However plausible this idea may sound at first sight, we should remain very cautious, and not believe anything without proof.

-The problem is, the theoretical principle that a higher form of conciousness (encompassing many individual conciousnesses into a whole) may exist, does not give any clues how to reach it, ifever any way to it really exists at our disposal.
+The problem is, the theoretical principle that a higher form of consciousness (encompassing many individual consciousnesses into a whole) may exist, does not give any clues how to reach it, ifever any way to it really exists at our disposal.
 Our earthly cognitive abilities may not suffice to properly guess what such a way should look like.
 Any claims of such a thing must be taken with great care, and serious verifications.

 Fortunately, we have more than mere guess to study the question.